IGCS supports the World Health Organization’s Global Strategy to Accelerate the Elimination of Cervical Cancer as a public health problem.

 The Problem

-• The highest rates of cervical cancer incidence and mortality are in sub-Saharan Africa, Central America and South-East Asia.
+• The highest rates of cervical cancer incidence and mortality are in sub-Saharan Africa, Central America, and South-East Asia.

 • Cervical cancer is caused by persistent infection with the human papillomavirus (HPV).
+Symptoms (such as abnormal vaginal bleeding) often appear only in later stages of the disease, leading to delayed diagnosis and poorer prognosis.

 How do we Eliminate Cervical Cancer?
 A Global Strategy